Framework

 Deploying

-You can host your built Framework project on any static site hosting service, or self-host it with any static site server.
-This guide covers deploying to Observable, which is the easiest way to host your Framework project as support is built-in.
+You can host your built Framework app on any static site hosting service, or self-host it with any static site server.
+This guide covers deploying to Observable Cloud, which is the easiest way to host your Framework app as support is built-in.
 We’ll also cover setting up automated deploys with GitHub Actions.

-If you don’t already have a project ready to deploy, create one by following our Getting started guide.
+If you don’t yet have an app ready to deploy, create one by following our Getting started guide.

 Manual deploys